urbit/docs/reference/hoon-errors.md

 nest-fail
 ```

-The bottom of this trace is the line and column of the hoon which
+The bottom of this trace is the line and column of the reference which
 failed to compile, then the cause of the error (`nest-fail`).

 Hoon does not believe in inundating you with possibly irrelevant